Colloquium: Spin-orbit effects in superconducting hybrid structures: Experimental techniques

 \subsection{Transition temperature measurements}

-Measuring $T_c$ of a S thin film proximity-coupled to one or more F layers is a common method of exploring S/F structures.
-The theory dependence of $T_c$ on the magnetic state of the F layer is discussed in detail in Section IV B. The nature of the S/F proximity depends on the depairing effect of the magnetic exchange field on the Cooper pairs and/or the generation of triplet pairs affecting the singlet pairing amplitude in S.
+Measuring $T_c$ of a thin film S proximity-coupled to F layers is a common method of exploring S/F structures.
+The S/F proximity depends on the depairing effect of the magnetic exchange field on the Cooper pairs and/or the generation of triplet pairs affecting the singlet pairing amplitude in S.

 The majority of $T_c$ measurements are carried out on unpatterned thin films using a four-point current-bias technique.
 A low bias current is used to avoid current-induced nonequilibrium shifts in $T_c$.
 To control the magnetic state of the F layer(s), magnetic fields are applied which are negligible relative to the upper critical field of S layer.
-There is an orbital depairing effect due to such magnetic fields which can suppress $T_c$ and which must be accounted for during the analyses of $T_c$.
-This is usually not a problem for in-plane magnetic fields as the coercive fields of transition metal Fs are small relative to the in-plane upper critical field of the S layer.
-However, the situation is more complex for out-of-plane magnetic fields where the coercive fields of F layers tend to be large and so suppress $T_c$, but are often comparable to or greater than the magnetic field required to nucleate superconducting vortices.
-This is complicated further by dipolar fields that are injected into S from magnetic domain walls.
-All of these factors have to be taken into account in the analyses of $T_c$ and often required control samples including isolated S films and S/F structures with insulating barriers to break the proximity effect between S and F layers (e.g.,~\cite{Banerjee2018, Singh:2015}.
+There is an orbital depairing effect from the applied magnetic field which can suppress $T_c$ and must be accounted for during the analyses of the proximity effect.
+This is usually not a problem for IP magnetic fields as the coercive fields of transition metal Fs are small relative to the IP upper critical field of the S layer.
+However, the situation is more complex for OOP magnetic fields where the coercive fields of F layers tend to be large and are often comparable to or greater than the magnetic field required to nucleate superconducting vortices.
+Further complication arises from the dipolar fields injected into S from magnetic domain walls.
+These factors should be considered during the analyses of the results and often requires control samples including isolated S films and S/F structures with insulating barriers to break the proximity effect between S and F layers (e.g.,~\cite{Banerjee2018, Singh:2015}.

 Careful consideration is required when selecting the F material.
 For S/F/F' or F/S/F' spin valves, the key challenge is to obtain stable parallel, antiparallel or noncollinear magnetic states over a range of reasonable magnetic fields.
-This means that the coercive fields of the F layers should be sufficiently mismatched.
-For experiments related to triplet generation in spin valves using misaligned F layers {\bf M}, intermediate angles, especially an orthogonal alignment, is important.
-This requires F layers with specific anisotropies e.g., using a thin Ni layer with out-of-plane anisotropy~\cite{Singh:2015}, using Pt/Co~\cite{Banerjee2018} or Co/Ni~\cite{satchell_prb_19} multilayers.
+Here, F and F' refer to two distinct F layers, with sufficiently different coercive fields.
+This requires specific anisotropies e.g., Co/Ni multilayers~\cite{satchell_prb_19} or applying a large OOP field to reorient one F layer (e.g. Ni)~\cite{Singh:2015}.